 The 3rd Party DUA is used for investigators at external institutions.
 This agreement will need to be executed by anyone requesting data who is not already covered by the master DUA.
-This agreement is also used when a limited dataset (instead of a de-identified dataset) is needed, regardless of institutional affiliation (for example: exact dates of diagnosis instead of diagnosis year needed, geocode data, etc.).

 3. Master Material Transfer Agreement (mMTA)

 The MWCCS Executive Committee has executed a master Material Transfer Agreement (mMTA) governing the sharing of specimens amongst all MWCCS Clinical Research Sites (CRS) and the DACC.
 All investigators affiliated with a CRS' institution are covered by this agreement.